-- 1. Direct the Primate and Officers of General Synod not to execute any future contract that includes a non-disclosure or non-disparagement agreement with the purpose or effect of concealing details relating to sexual misconduct, or an allegation of abuse, assault, exploitation, or harassment unless: - a.
-The complainant, after having had the opportunity to obtain independent legal advice that includes advice on alternative means to protect the confidentiality of their personal information, makes a specific and voluntary written request for a non-disclosure agreement before the agreement is entered into and there have been no undue attempts to influence the affected person; and - b.
-Such an agreement is for a set and limited duration; and - c.
-Such an agreement does not apply to communication between the affected person and their support team, including but not limited to: a priest, a community elder, a spiritual counsellor, a psychologist, a physician, a registered nurse, a social worker, a victim services provider, a lawyer, an ombudsperson, an investigator, or a law enforcement officer. - 2.
-Request that the Primate and Officers of General Synod, contact in a pastoral context and advertise the availability of the kinds of supports described in 1.c. and make available to complainants involved in any previously signed agreements access to the kinds of supports described in 1.c., if such an offer had not already been made at the time the agreement was signed. - 3.
-Request that the Primate and Officers of General Synod, report publicly on the number of NDAs that have been entered into by the General Synod of the Anglican Church of Canada since 2000. - 4.
+- 1. Direct the Primate and other Officers of General Synod not to execute any future contract that includes a non-disclosure or non-disparagement agreement with the purpose or effect of concealing details relating to sexual misconduct, or an allegation of abuse, assault, exploitation, or harassment unless: - a) The complainant, after having had the opportunity to obtain independent legal advice that includes advice on alternative means to protect the confidentiality of their personal information, makes a specific and voluntary written request for a non-disclosure agreement before the agreement is entered into and there have been no undue attempts to influence the affected person; and - b) Such an agreement is for a set and limited duration; and - c) Such an agreement does not apply to communication between the affected person and their support team, including but not limited to: a priest, a community elder, a spiritual counsellor, a psychologist, a physician, a registered nurse, a social worker, a victim services provider, a lawyer, an ombudsperson, an investigator, or a law enforcement officer. - 2.
+Direct the Primate and other Officers of General Synod to review all agreements since the year 2000 related to complaints involving current or former employees or volunteers of General Synod, and to report to the Council of General Synod how many of those agreements include confidentiality terms that would not meet the standards outlined in points 1.a through 1.c.
+Further, that the Council of General Synod, after having received the review, is requested to report publicly on the findings of said review. - 3.
+Request that the Primate and other Officers of General Synod offer complainants involved in any previously signed agreements since 2000 access to the kinds of supports described in 1.c., if such an offer had not already been made at the time the agreement was signed. - 4.
 Encourage dioceses and other Canadian Anglican institutions, including colleges, schools, and affiliated ministries, to adopt similar policies in order to promote a culture of transparency, accountability, and pastoral care across the Church in Canada.